Tenure-Track Assistant Professor Position

-We seek candidates who have completed all requirements for the PhD or equivalent degree in relevant academic disciplines or cross-disciplinary program areas including but not limited to communication studies, social work, economics, public policy, public health, political science, international studies and public administration.
-Preference will be given to candidates who are equipped to teach at least two of the following core courses: Communication and Social Ex(Change), The Theory and Practice of Global Development, Field Research Methods, and Program Evaluation (a description of the courses can be found at https://clintonschool.uasys.edu/academics/core-courses/ ) and who have a record or promise in conducting and communicating research that is relevant to public-service practitioners and scholars.
+We seek candidates who have completed all requirements for the PhD or equivalent degree in relevant academic disciplines or cross-disciplinary program areas including but not limited to public policy, public administration, public health, political science, international studies, communication studies, social work, and economics.
+Preference will be given to candidates who are equipped to teach at least two of the following core courses: Communication and Social Ex(Change), The Theory and Practice of Global Development, Field Research Methods, and Program Evaluation (a description of the courses can be found online) and who have a record or promise in conducting and communicating research that is relevant to public-service practitioners and scholars.
 Candidates must also have a commitment to advising and mentoring MPS students.

-To apply, please submit a curriculum vitae and a letter describing teaching experience, public service research agenda and public service experience.
-The letter should also include your philosophy for teaching and evidence of effective teaching (e.g., summary of teaching evaluations and sample syllabi).
+To apply, please submit a curriculum vitae and a letter describing teaching experience, public service research agenda and public service experience to the contact person listed below.
+The letter should also include your philosophy for teaching and evidence of effective teaching (i.e., summary of teaching evaluations and sample syllabi).
 In addition to the application letter applicants must submit the names of three references including a current or recent work supervisor.

 Application materials should be sent electronically to: